-We heard examples of people having to decide between buying essential items or paying household bills or even being unable to cover all bills and having to decide which is the least damaging to miss.
+We heard examples of people having to decide between buying essential items or paying household bills, or even being unable to cover all bills and having to decide which is the least damaging to miss.
 Food was regularly deprioritised for other essentials, such as paying for electricity, replacing broken items in the home or ensuring children are fed.

-I found myself kind of cutting back on things that I never thought I would have to cut back on, like, electricity, clothing, food.
+I found myself kind of cutting back on things that I never thought I would have to cut back on, like electricity, clothing, food.

 Some were going without essentials less regularly, or were on the verge of going without the essentials and doing everything they could to make ends meet.
 These people often attributed their financial situation to changing circumstances or a particular life stage, such as having children or relationship breakdown.

-Desperately trying to manage, being on the cusp of severe hardship caused significant stress and anxiety, and people deeply felt the precarity of their situations.
+Desperately trying to manage or being on the cusp of severe hardship caused significant stress and anxiety, and people deeply felt the precarity of their situations.

-These varied experiences reflect the conceptualisation of the measure we have defined - as including people who are already using food banks or going without other essentials - or are at significant risk of doing so.
+These varied experiences reflect the conceptualisation of the measure we have defined - as including people who are already using food banks or going without other essentials, or are at significant risk of doing so.
 To significantly reduce the need for food banks we need to ensure that people are lifted out of this precarity and have the financial stability to establish a stable foundation for life.

-A volatile economic climate knocks people into hunger and hardship, but the social security system is failing to pick people back up again expenditure including food and household bills, which were not offset by proportionate increases in income.
+A volatile economic climate knocks people into hunger and hardship, but the social security system is failing to pick people back up again

+In many cases, people felt that their experiences of hunger and hardship were the result of the wider economic climate.
+Almost everyone we spoke to felt heavily impacted by increased costs of daily expenditure including food and household bills, which were not offset by proportionate increases in income.
 Several people linked this back to the Covid pandemic and the onset of the UK cost of living crisis in 2021, as it was this point where they fell into facing hunger and hardship.